Medically reviewed on April 16, 2017.

 -Severe renal impairment CrCl 15 to less than 30 mL/min): A starting dose of 200 mg is recommended.

 Liver Dose Adjustments

--Mild Hepatic Impairment (Child-Pugh A): No adjustment recommended.
+-Mild hepatic impairment (Child-Pugh A): No adjustment recommended.

--Moderate and Severe Hepatic Impairment (Child-Pugh B/C): Initial Dose: 400 mg orally once a day.
+-Moderate and severe hepatic impairment (Child-Pugh B/C): Initial Dose: 400 mg orally once a day

-HEPATOBILIARY TOXICITY DURING TREATMENT:
+HEPATOBILIARY TOXICITY DURING THERAPY: